zapier/visual-builder/docs/_partners/integration-review-guidelines.md

 The first launch of your integration should include no more than **three important searches**, and **five total searches** representing the top use cases of your integration.
 We recommend reviewing the guidelines in our [Planning Guide](https://zapier.com/developer/documentation/v2/planning-guide-v1/#how-design-successful-triggers), before you start building your searches.
 You can iterate and add more searches over time with user feedback.

 #### 6.1.1 Important Searches
-* As mentioned above, we allow integrations to set a maximum of three searches as ‘Important’ via the [Visibility Option](https://platform.zapier.com/docs/actions#how-to-add-a-new-action-to-a-zapier-integration) in the Visual Builder or the basic[display schema](https://zapier.github.io/zapier-platform-schema/build/schema.html#basicdisplayschema) via the CLI.
+* As mentioned above, we allow integrations to set a maximum of three searches as ‘Important’ via the [Visibility Option](https://platform.zapier.com/docs/actions#how-to-add-a-new-action-to-a-zapier-integration) in the Visual Builder or the basic [display schema](https://zapier.github.io/zapier-platform-schema/build/schema.html#basicdisplayschema) via the CLI.
 If you have three or less searches, generally you should set them all as ‘Important’.
 Important searches are displayed first to users in thee Zap Editor, while non-important ones will be collapsed under a ‘Show More’ link.

 ### 6.2 Find or Create
 Search actions can optionally create items if nothing is found in the search.
 If your integration has a ‘Create-or-Update’ action, please implement a ‘Find-or-Create Search’ with an ‘Update’ action versus a ‘Search’ with a ‘Create-or-Update’ action or a standalone ‘Create-or-Update’ action.